-Source of information - Crisis Management Committee on Anthropogenic Hazards, Kerala

-- The CMG on Anthropogenic Hazards, Kerala constituted vide GO (Rt) No. 6410/2013/DMD dated 29/11/2013 in its meeting held on 6th May 2014 decided to circulate the following Standard Operating Procedures to all Revenue, Police and Fire & Rescue Service offices.
-The actions listed below shall be activated even if leakage is suspected and shall be kept active until a 'no leakage' certificate is made available by the concerned experts of the industry. - Emergency Response Vehicles of Oil Companies are under the control of State Emergency Operations Centre vide GO (Rt) No. 3519/2016/DMD dated 30th August 2016

-Operations Centre vide GO (Rt) No. 3519/2016/DMD dated 30th August 2016 Most vigil Revenue: Evacuate 500 m; ensure compliance of all the following procedures by concerned departments; inform SEOC for availing the services of the Emergency Response Vehicle of Indian Oil Corporation • Fire & Rescue Services: Avoid 'Boiling Liquid Expanding Vapour Explosion (BLEVE)' by continuous colling with water and foam till the fuel is removed by the Emergency Response Vehicel or until the containment gets exhausted • Police: No public shall be permitted within 500 m radius; stop all transport from and leading to the site within this radius; no LPG tanker on vehicle shall enter the 100 m radius of the site other than Fire fire Force vehicles and the Emergency Response Vehicle of the petroleum companies; no one other than Fire & Rescue Service Personal and the experts of oil companies shall be permitted within the 50 m radius of the event site • KSEB: Disconnect electricity to the panchayaths falling within the 500 m radius • BSNL & private mobile telephone companies: Switch off mobile towers within 500 m radius of the event Public within this radius shall be advised not to use mobile phones or other items that may cause a spark (advised through word by mouth announcement - don't use megaphones) Most vigil • Revenue: Evacuate 500 m; ensure compliance of all the following procedures by concerned departments; inform SEOC for availing the services of the Emergency Response Vehicle of Indian Oil Corporation • Fire Service: If fuel is leaking, water and foam mix shall be Petrol/diesel/ke sprayed on to the leaking fuel rosene/ATF • Police: No public shall be permitted within 500 m radius; stop tanker on fire all transport from and leading to the site within 500 m radius; no vehicle shall enter the 50 m radius of the site other than Fire Serivce vehicles and the Emergency Response Vehicle of the petreoleum companies; no one other than Fire Service Personal and the experts of oil companies shall be permitted within the 50 m radius of the event site
+Source of information - Crisis Management Committee on Anthropogenic Hazards, Kerala dated 29/ Standard actions lis a 'no leak • Emergene The CMG on Anthropogenic Hazards, Kerala constituted vide GO (Rt) No. 6410/2013/DMD dated 29/11/2013 in its meeting held on 6th May 2014 decided to circulate the following Standard Operating Procedures to all Revenue, Police and Fire & Rescue Service offices.
+The actions listed below shall be activated even if leakage is suspected and shall be kept active until a 'no leakage' certificate is made available by the concerned experts of the industry.
+Emergency Response Vehicles of Oil Companies are under the control of State Emergency Operations Centre vide GO (Rt) No. 3519/2016/DMD dated 30th August 2016 Most vigil LPG tanker on fire Revenue: Evacuate 500 m; ensure compliance of all the following procedures by concerned departments; inform SEOC for availing the services of the Emergency Response Vehicle of Indian Oil Corporation Fire & Rescue Services: Avoid 'Boiling Liquid Expanding Vapour Explosion (BLEVE)' by continuous colling with water and foam till the fuel is removed by the Emergency Response Vehicel or until the containment gets exhausted Police: No public shall be permitted within 500 m radius; stop all transport from and leading to the site within this radius; no vehicle shall enter the 100 m radius of the site other than Fire Force vehicles and the Emergency Response Vehicle of the petroleum companies; no one other than Fire & Rescue Service Personal and the experts of oil companies shall be permitted within the 50 m radius of the event site KSEB: Disconnect electricity to the panchayaths falling within the 500 m radius BSNL & private mobile telephone companies: Switch off mobile towers within 500 m radius of the event phones or other items that may cause a spark (advised through word by mouth announcement - don't use megaphones) Petrol/diesel/ke rosene/ATF tanker on fire Most vigil Revenue: Evacuate 500 m; ensure compliance of all the following procedures by concerned departments; inform SEOC for availing the services of the Emergency Response Vehicle of Indian Oil Corporation Fire Service: If fuel is leaking, water and foam mix shall be sprayed on to the leaking fuel Police: No public shall be permitted within 500 m radius; stop all transport from and leading to the site within 500 m radius; no vehicle shall enter the 50 m radius of the site other than Fire Service vehicles and the Emergency Response Vehicle of the petreoleum companies; no one other than Fire Service Personal and the experts of oil companies shall be permitted within the 50 m radius of the event site